 Star Breeze schedule 2021 (January through November) initially included voyages in Australia New Zealand (Sydney NSW-Auckland NZ), Asia (Japan's Tokyo and Kobe, China's Hong Kong) and Alaska (Vancouver-Seward).

-All Star Breeze staterooms (156 total) are in suite categories and as complimentary standard amenities offer fully-stocked minibar, Wi-Fi Internet, smart HDTV (infotainment system), spacious wardrobe with electronic safe box, phone (direct dial), large bathroom (double-sink vanity, bathtub, shower, WC-toilet, L'Occitane products), premium bedding sets (top-quality pillows and linens), fresh fruits and flowers.
-Cabins as types include 9x Suites, 58x Balcony, 79x Oceanview and 10x Porthole cabins in 13 categories.
-The largest aboard Star Breeze is the Owner's Suite (575 ft2).
+Star Breeze staterooms (156 total, in 13 grades) are all outside and in suite categories - the lowest being Porthole Suite (10 cabins).
+All cabins are with modern amenities including fully-stocked minibars, Wi-Fi Internet, smart HDTVs (infotainment system), spacious wardrobe with electronic safe box, phone (direct dial), large bathroom (double-sink vanity, bathtub, shower, WC-toilet, L'Occitane bath products), premium bedding sets (top-quality pillows and linens), fresh fruits and flowers.

 Shipboard dining options - Food and Drinks